-As early Lynx project work was underway in 1962, the L-M chief decided that he wanted to build his own version of the concept car series.
-Wise to the realities of corporate life, Mills understood that the goal of building his initial vision of his prototype car (uncompromised by the predictable presence of production considerations that he imposed on the three “official” cars and powered by an exotic European V-12) wasn’t in the cards, both for political reasons and by reasons of cost.
+As early Lynx project work was underway in 1962, L-M chief Benjamin D. Mills determined he wanted to build his own version of the concept car series.
+Wise to the realities of corporate life, Mills understood that the goal of building his initial vision of his prototype car (uncompromised by the predictable presence of production considerations that he imposed on the three “official” cars) wasn’t in the cards, both for political reasons and by reasons of cost.
 As the mainstream Lynx project unfolded, the fourth prototype came to be the flagship for Mills’ original - and ultimate – vision of his prototype series.
-Interestingly, six or so years in the future, Mills would again venture (this time, without involving the corporation at all) into the concept car world by commissioning from Bertone the construction of another Lynx-themed car – an extravagantly styled version of his first-generation Lynx prototype that was powered by a Ferrari engine.
+Interestingly, in 1969, Mills would again venture (this time, without involving the corporation at all) into the concept car world by commissioning from Bertone the construction of another Lynx-themed car – an extravagantly styled version of his first-generation Lynx prototype that was powered by a Ferrari engine.

 Here are some other details of the Lynx Project:

 The Lynx Team continues to run across tantalizing information as it continues its investigation into the history of this most elusive of Ford Motor Company concept cars.
-We are cataloguing a wide array of historical photographs, L-M Division internal memos, DST letters to L-M Chief Mills, magazine articles, and the infamous “destroy the prototypes” letter from the corporation’s in house legal department.
+We are cataloguing a wide array of historical photographs, L-M Division internal memos, Dearborn Steel Tubing letters to L-M Chief Mills, magazine articles, and the infamous “destroy the prototypes” letter from the Ford corporation’s in-house legal department.

 We’ve also been surprised by the discovery of a box of hobby kits, replicating the fourth version of the car.
-The previously unknown kits bear the label of the famed Industro-Motive Corporation once offered a kit of the model though knowledgeable model car historians don’t recall anything about what must be a very rare kit.
-Here’s a photo of what we’ve discovered: (use photo of kit that you did years ago).
+The previously unknown kits bear the label of the famed Industro-Motive Corporation.
+Even knowledgeable model car historians don’t recall anything about what must be a very rare kit.

 The Lynx Team has discovered that Andy Hotton and Vince Gardner, of Dearborn Steel Tubing, became acquainted with the Lynx Project sometime in late 1962 when approached by Lincoln-Mercury chief Benjamin D. Mills.
 Hotton and his company built many of the Ford corporate concept cars in that era including the Ford Galaxy Starlift, the Thunderbird Italien, the Comet Super Cyclone and the Comet Escapade as well as the Fairlane Thunderbolts.
 And the company did all of the basic Comet unibody re-configurations as well as constructing the first Lynx prototype.

 Condition of the Prototypes:

-The four prototypes have been retrieved from the Indiana warehouse with Mills’ personal version, the fourth and last of the program from the residence of L-M chief Mills’ nephew.
-The cars were trailered to Salt Lake City for restoration.
-They were found in a range of conditions from exquisitely maintained through “barn find” condition.
-The Lynx Team is still deciding whether to restore one or more of the four cars, or simply carefully clean and detail them while attending to all mechanical needs so they can operated safely.
+Three of the four prototypes were retrieved from the Indiana warehouse with Mills’ personal version, the fourth and last of the program from the residence of L-M chief Mills’ nephew.
+The cars were trailered to Salt Lake City for restoration where they were discovered in a range of conditions from exquisitely maintained through “barn find” condition.
+Regardless, the mechanical needs of the cars have been addressed so they can be operated safely.
 The current thinking is to preserve the original patina of these historic vehicles (except possibly the third prototype which needs a solid restoration).

-In 2002, Mark S. Gustavson attended a major vintage auto swap meet and, while there, serendipitously located a crusty and very old 16mm film, dating from early 1964, that was created by the Ford Motor Corporation to introduce and promote the 1964 ½ Mustang.
+In 2002, Mark S. Gustavson attended a major vintage auto swap meet and, while there, serendipitously purchased a crusty, old 16mm film, dating from 1965, that he came to know was created by the Lincoln-Mercury Division to introduce and promote a previously unknown Mercury concept car.
 This film also showed a couple of the famed Ford X-Cars, in the context of revealing some still shots of a stylish, fastback Mercury-branded car that neither Gustavson nor any one else recognized. as well showing a few intriguing ‘background’ shots of what appears to be the first Lynx prototype.
 This was a stunning discovery to those who were very knowledgeable about this period of Ford Motor Company history.

-This the film needed to be rescued because photochemical deterioration was already well- underway.
-Lynx team member Ed Lence, who has access to the highest level of film-making and restoration equipment, is “cleaning up” the film so that we can plumb all information that might be on that film.
+This film needed to be rescued because photochemical deterioration was already well- underway.
+Lynx team member Dale Angell, a PBS filmmaker (who has access to the highest level of film-making and restoration equipment) restored the rare footage that was mined for every bit of information on the previously unknown concept car program.
 This rescued film will be played when the Lynx Project is presented at GSL-XXV in 2015.
 Thanks for your generous help, Ed!

 In 2003, the Lynx Project headquarters acquired, from a well known vintage automotive dealer, an unbelievably rare Lincoln Mercury Caravan of Stars press release that reveals some key information about the Lynx project.
 This Press Kit contains 11 pages of typed text and three photo sheets of all first-generation Caravan of Stars custom/concept cars including a few of the Lynx prototypes!